chloepth/optical_flow/README.md

 - *sample_data.bag* : data from USMMA. **Occulus M750d** imaging sonar is used for these data.
 - *3_meter_orbit.bag* : data from the tank at STEVENS (the fence). **Occulus M1200** imaging sonar is used for these data.

+Each data has its own python file because of two main differences:
+- the data from the tank (the fence) needs to be crop in order to be workable with optical flow.
+- the Lukas-Kanade parameters are not the same.

 ## How to run

 **For the fence data:**